 Over the years, those freshly minted analysts gain experience and move up the ranks.

 Two years in, the brightest bunch moves on to private equity, where they often make mid-level Principals / Directors by the age of 30.

 Many simply continue their climb within the banking industry.

 And in the vast majority of cases, they remember the people who have helped them at critical junctures along the way.
 As a matter of fact, the ones who appreciate the concept of quid pro quo tend to rise the highest.

 Which is how you get that well-placed piece of advice about a possible “dream deal” between two companies.

 A tip of the hat towards a specific bank for a role on an IPO.

 Or simply a friendly face across the table when you are trying to get an M&A deal across the line at 4 o’clock in the morning.

 Ten years in, I’ve had all of the above happen on multiple occasions – and with increasing frequency.

 And if it doesn’t happen – no problem.
-There’s enough inherent satisfaction in helping someone along to remove any need for a quid pro quo.
+There’s enough inherent satisfaction in helping someone along to remove any need for a return favor.